tabulify/tabulify/ansible/roles/nginx/README.md

 # Nginx

+## About

+This role install ansible and configure every website.

+The certificate are generated with the [cerbot](../certbot/README.md) role.

 ## Conf

-The server blocks should be added to `/etc/nginx/conf.d`
+The template are server blocks that are added to `/etc/nginx/conf.d`

 ## Test

-To test a DNS change you can use the map function of the chrome browser.
+To test a DNS change, you can use the map function of the chrome browser.

 ```bash
 chrome.exe --host-resolver-rules="MAP gerardnico.com 212.186.33.26"